mattray/spiceweasel/README.md

 ============
 Spiceweasel currently depends on `knife` to run commands for it.

-Written with Chef 0.9.12 and supports cookbooks, recipes, roles, data bags and nodes.
+Written with Chef 0.9.12 and 0.9.14 and supports cookbooks, recipes, roles, data bags and nodes.
 Support for environments will be added with the Chef 0.10 release.

 Testing
 -------
-Tested with Ubuntu 10.04 and 10.10 and Chef 0.9.12.
+Tested with Ubuntu 10.04 and 10.10 and Chef 0.9.12 and 0.9.14.

 File Syntax
 ===========